ENROLLMENT- GENERAL INFORMATION

 The grade average in the major and minor field where required must be C (2.0) or above on work taken at this University.

-Second Bachelors Degree: No second bachelors degree will be conferred until the candidate has at least twenty-four (24) hours, and satisfies any additional requirements, in addition to those counted toward the bachelors degree which requires the higher number of hours credit.
+Second Bachelors Degree: No second bachelors degree will be conferred until the candidate has earned at least twenty-four (24) additional hours at Texas A&M International University, satisfies any additional requirements, including specific course requirements of the second degree, and meets the required grade point average.

 Residence Requirement: The applicant for a bachelor’s degree must have been in residence at Texas A&M International University for at least twenty-five (25) percent of the total semester credit hours required for the degree.
 Twenty-four semester hours of the last thirty (30) advanced hours required for the degree must be completed at Texas A&M International University.
 The College of Business Administration requires that a minimum of 50% of both the business SCH and the major/concentration SCH be completed at Texas A&M International University.